-Peak 9785 is a handsome, pyramidal-shaped summit on the long Southeast Ridge of Peak 10263.
+Peak 9785 is a handsome, pyramidal-shaped summit on the long southeast ridge of Peak 10263.
 It sits at the head of the Wade Creek drainage.
 Peak 9785 is a corner point, as the ridge forks here.
-One fork heads NE to Peak 9523.
-Another fork heads S to the confluence of Cold Creek and Morse Creek.
-A third fork heads E and drops to the upper reaches of Morse Creek.
+One fork heads northeast to Peak 9523.
+Another fork heads south to the confluence of Cold Creek and Morse Creek.
+A third fork heads east and drops to the upper reaches of Morse Creek.
 If you climb Peak 9785 from Morse Creek on your way to Peak 10263, you will climb it again on your way back to Morse Creek.
 Please refer to the Morse Creek Trifecta for a full trip report.
 USGS May Mountain

 South Ridge, Class 2+

-Hike up FST-4072 (an old jeep road) on the L/NW side of raging Morse Creek for about 1-1/2 miles to a fording of Cold Creek.
+Hike up FST-4072 (an old jeep road) on the left/northwest side of raging Morse Creek for about 1-1/2 miles to a fording of Cold Creek.
 There are some wet logs and rocks to help you cross this on foot, but bring hiking poles in order to maintain your balance for this crossing.
-From the N side of Cold Creek, leave FST-4072 and begin the steep uphill climb to Peak 9785.
-The South Ridge is quite steep initially, but the forest isn’t too bad.
+From the north side of Cold Creek, leave FST-4072 and begin the steep uphill climb to Peak 9785.
+The south ridge is quite steep initially but the forest isn’t too bad.
 The slope soon eases and the forest opens up.